aFewBits/stc-led-clock/README.md

 In order to pick up the GND connection, you'll need to parallel the main serial port on P1.
 The connections for P1 are detailed in the previous section.

 ## Program Assumptions
-The cpu clock is set to run at 22.1184mhz.
-Originally, things started out at 11.0592mhz but after investigating the timing of other clocks and displays, it was discovered that the white and blue LED's appear to be very, very bright.
+The cpu clock is set to run at 22.1184MHz.
+Originally, things started out at 11.0592MHz but after investigating the timing of other clocks and displays, it was discovered that the white and blue LED's appear to be very, very bright.
 After some experimentation with timing and dimming schemes, I decided to go with a 50us clock tick and in order to not waste all the cpu time servicing the timer ISR, I doubled the clock rate.
-The STC parts can go to 35mhz and while I tested them at these speeds, the USB serial upload was not 100% reliable, so I comprimised at 22.1184mhz.
-Interestingly, the current consuption of these parts is very low and the total current at 22mhz was only a few milliamps, made even more insignificant by the LED current.
+The STC parts can go to 35MHz and while I tested them at these speeds, the USB serial upload was not 100% reliable, so I compromised at 22.1184MHz.
+Interestingly, the current consumption of these parts is very low and the total current at 22MHz was only a few milliamps, made even more insignificant by the LED current.
 At this nice, fast 50us clock tick, I set the overall maximum tick count to 64 so dividing that among the four digits allows for a 0.39% digit minimum on time.
-It was quite suprising the overall brightness at these incredible small on times but this was necessary to get them down to a good dimming level for night time viewing.
+It was quite surprising the overall brightness at these incredible small on times but this was necessary to get them down to a good dimming level for night time viewing.

-Why 22.1184mhz and not 16 or 20mhz?
+Why 22.1184MHz and not 16 or 20MHz?
 Simple, standard baud rates.
 If you plan on using a serial port for debugging, keep the clock frequency set to a value that can be divided evenly down to standard bit rates.
 22.1184 / 115200 = 192 which is the baud rate used for the serial debugging port as released.
-18.432mhz is the other common value for this use.
+18.432MHz is the other common value for this use.

 ## Code notes and structures
 The C code is formatted with spaces only, no tab characters used (except in the Makefile).
 Tabs are set to 4 so stops occur at columns 5,9,13,17...
-Indent and brace style is K&R with functions receiving the opening brace on a new line rather than inline with the argument parens.
+Indent and brace style is K&R with functions receiving the opening brace on a new line rather than in-line with the argument parens.

 ## Authors
 * **R Sloyer** - *Initial work* - [aFewBits](https://github.com/aFewBits)